The Door, Not the House

 My first trip to Cuba showed me the importance of context.
 It showed me that authentic relationship requires that we look at the whole person.
 That as worship leaders, we acknowledge the history and culture that shaped the music we use, as well as the history and the context that shapes our own identity.

 Unitarian Universalism has a chance to expand our music and worship experience to reflect the diversity and promise of liberal religion.
-Let’s work together toward a real multicultural movement that makes everyone visible.
+Let’s work together toward a real multicultural movement that makes everyone visible and heard.